Dabbling in Jet Lag

 - Bus Network: Bus timetables are listed on the National Transport Commission’s website, but it’s difficult to use and doesn’t always work.
 It’s easier to go to the station or ask your hotel.

 - Water: The tap water in Sri Lanka is not safe to drink.
 And, given the heat and humidity, you’ll be consuming at least one to two liters per day.
 So, it’s best to bring a water bottle with a filter.

 - Alcohol Consumption: Aside from Colombo, Ella, and the beach towns, alcohol is not consumed or promoted in Sri Lanka.
 And, in the north, it’s forbidden.

 - Bring Extra Socks: When entering any sacred place, you’ll be asked to remove your shoes.
 So, make sure to bring an extra pair of socks or flip-flops.
 (In some places, flip-flops are even forbidden.)

 - Visa Information: Most nationalities need a visa to enter Sri Lanka.
 You can apply for a visa online, here.

-- Accommodation: Sri Lanka has a range of accommodation for every budget.
-From luxury hotels to budget hostels, there’s no shortages here.
-If you’re traveling during the high season (December-Janurary), you will need to make reservations at least a few days in advance.
+- Accommodation: Sri Lanka has a range of accommodation options for every budget.
+From luxury hotels to budget hostels, there are no shortages here.
+If you’re traveling during the high season (December-January), you will need to make reservations at least a few days in advance.